| Newbies Guide | Technical Resources

 the control rod and the floor:

-Extended brake proportioning valve lever (available from F-Design).
+Extended brake proportioning valve lever (available from F-Design and several other Russian lift suppliers).

 The length is this extension is a matter of debate (and probably depends on the weight of your Niva and how saggy its coils are), for 50mm lifts (ie using 25mm spacers) extending the link by 25mm to 37mm has been reported to work.